uniwswap/uniwens-docs/contract-api-reference/.dns-permanent-registrar/controller.md

 This section documents the parts of the [ETHRegistrarController](https://github.com/ensdomains/ethregistrar/blob/master/contracts/ETHRegistrarController.sol) relevant to implementers of tools that interact with it.
 Functionality exclusive to the registrar owner is omitted for brevity.

-The controller works exclusively with plaintext labels \(eg, 'alice' for 'alice.bch'\).
+The controller works exclusively with plaintext labels \(eg, 'alice' for 'alice.doge'\).

 To prevent frontrunning, the ETHRegistrarController requires a commit/reveal process for new name registrations \(but not for renewals\).
 To register a name, the user must: